 As children progress throughout the school, they will deepen their knowledge and understanding of what it means to be a positive member of a diverse and multi-cultural society, and of British Values.
 Children are taught about friendships, problem-solving, resilience, managing difficult situations, showing respect and tolerance, and the perspective of others.

 The impact of our PSHE curriculum is that our pupils become well-educated citizens who are equipped with relevant knowledge for their future, thus promoting Cultural Capital.
-Work completed in PSHE books will also demonstrate a broad and balanced curriculum, and evidences the skills children have learned.
+Work completed in class Floor Books will also demonstrate a broad and balanced curriculum, and evidence the skills children have learned and developed over time.
 We hope to see pupils consolidating and showcasing their learning within, and outside of, the classroom setting.
-In order to develop readiness for secondary school and beyond, pupils will be able to express themselves with confidence, demonstrate resilience and critical thinking, and apply their skills learned through PSHE to new situations in later life.
+In order to develop readiness for Secondary education and beyond, pupils will be able to express themselves with confidence, demonstrate resilience, critical thinking and ability to problem-solve, understand the importance of physical health and well-being, and apply their skills learned through PSHE to new situations in later life.

 If I work hard in PSHE, I could become...

 Click the Blue label on the post to see more news